Wind-WindKids/winding/samples/sophieandwind/ice.md

 @image:
 Sophie and her brother in their Paris living room, late afternoon light.
-He sits slouched in a chair, phone in hand, looking weary.
+He sits slouched in a chair, phone in hand, looking at the distance.
 Sophie sits on the sofa across from him, half-turned his way.
 The atmosphere is subdued, muted winter tones,
 a sense of distance and quiet heaviness.

+@brother: around fourteen, slim built, relaxed, preppy, looking at the distance, light brown hair, hazel eyes, light brown sweater, shirt collar, dark blue pants.

 --
 iced: page, text
 --
 A week later, on another continent,
 it was the very first day of civics class for Wind.

---
-unfair_quiz: page, text
---
 A quiz came at the end of class.
 Wind stared at the questions.

 Someone raised a hand,